wp-plugins/ibeducator/readme.txt

 * Fixed a couple of bugs.
 * Added ability to assign courses to categories.
 * Added difficulty levels: beginner, intermediate, advanced.
 * Many changes to API functions, actions and filters.
-Please refer to the documentation (http://incrediblebytes.com/educator-wp-documentation/).
+Please refer to the documentation (http://educatorplugin.com/).
 * API (functions, actions and filters) is almost stable.
 * Code refactoring.
-* PLEASE HAVE A LOOK AT http://incrediblebytes.com/update-educator-wp/ before updating.

 = 0.9.0 =
 * Beta version release.